lenny-zanotelli/pokedex-app/README.md

 ## General Information
-  This a node.js web application powered by Express that provides views and informations about 1st Gen. Pokémon.
+  This a node.js web application powered by Express, Postgres and EJS that provides views and informations about 1st Gen. Pokémon.
   I created this application to train on new concepts learned in class.